minxalot/yache/README.md

 	- The player can trigger an event by using the GS Ball from their Bag while in Route 22/Tohjo Falls.
 - Various quality-of-life improvements:
 	- Pokémon that evolve via trade can be evolved in Ecruteak City's Pokémon Center without the need for a second console and cartridge after the player unlocks the Time Capsule.
+- Music changes:
 	- The music that plays while using the Game Boy Printer has been adjusted to sound more like its Pokéwalker menu remix from HGSS.
+	- Cerulean and Fuschia City have now have unique music, using an original arrangement created by me.
-- Save files retain parity and compatability with vanilla RBY and GSC, Game Boy Printer, Pocket Pikachu 2, Stadium 2, and Poké Transporter.
+- Save files retain parity and compatibility with vanilla RBY and GSC, Game Boy Printer, Pocket Pikachu 2, Stadium 2, and Poké Transporter.
-	- Pokémon movepools and base stats haven't been altered.
+	- Pokémon movepools, base stats, and mechanics related to Pokémon generation haven't been altered.
 In other words, Pokémon from this hack will pass legality checks if transferred to a real game.
-	- Multiplayer-related bugs and exploits (i.e. Johto Guard glitch) still exist
+	- Multiplayer-related bugs and exploits (i.e. Johto Guard glitch) still exist.
-	- Your mom
+	- To retain parity, saving the game in Route 47, Route 48, or Cliff Cave will set the player in front of Cianwood City's Pokémon Center the next time that save is reloaded.

 It builds the following ROMs: